Spectrum-Staking/doublezero_latency/README.md

-# Solana Validator Latency and Status Checker
+# Solana Gossip Latency Checker for Doublezero

 This script checks the status and latency of Solana validators connected to the `doublezero0` network interface.
 It correlates IP addresses from the local routing table with Solana's gossip and validator information to determine if an IP belongs to an active validator.